byterubpay/byterub-site/_posts/2019-06-03-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-06-03.md

 **\<sarang>** suraeNoether and I had been looking over early versions of it, courtesy of the authors
 **\<sarang>** It's a very clever construction, but note that the batching numbers are incorrect
 **\<sarang>** I'm told those will be updated in a later revision
-**\<suraeNoether>** I spent this weekend on real\_or\_random et al's omniring paper, which is really elegant, imo. i'm also reading more about ringct3.0, lelantus, and spartan. sarang and i have our eyes on a comparison/state-of-the-art paper describing these different approaches and looking at concrete impacts on the monero chain if we upgrade protocols
+**\<suraeNoether>** I spent this weekend on real\_or\_random et al's omniring paper, which is really elegant, imo. i'm also reading more about ringct3.0, lelantus, and spartan. sarang and i have our eyes on a comparison/state-of-the-art paper describing these different approaches and looking at concrete impacts on the byterub chain if we upgrade protocols
 **\<Isthmus>** Hey, I’m intermittently here
 **\<suraeNoether>** neat, while we have you, do you want to jump in on the round table and describe what you've been working on?
 **\<sarang>** Yes, I've begun running the numbers we need for Lelantus, using my toy implementation of it